Tax Residency · Personal Tax · Q1 2025

 0% SDC on dividends and interest for non-domiciled individuals

 The Special Defence Contribution is levied on passive income earned by individuals who are both tax resident and domiciled in Cyprus.
-Non-domiciled individuals are fully exempt.
+Non-Domiciled individuals are fully exempt.

-Non-domiciled individuals are also exempt from GHS contributions (2.65%) on dividend and interest income.
+Non-Domiciled individuals are also exempt from GHS contributions (2.65%) on dividend and interest income.
 A non-dom whose income consists primarily of dividends and capital gains from securities can achieve an effective tax rate of zero on that income.

 04 The 60-Day Rule